QLD Wide - 60 Seconds Claim Advice

 Average Payouts for Whiplash Compensation Claims

-There is no set payout amount for a whiplash claim because settlement figures depend on individual circumstances.
+• But there is no set payout amount for a whiplash claim because settlement figures depend on individual circumstances.

 It is also challenging to determine average payout amounts for whiplash claims because most personal injury cases settle through mediation with a confidential outcome.
 Only cases that settle through court proceedings have a published payout amount.